 Spreading academic works sometimes goes beyond just writing articles.

-Therefore, even if I do not particularly love my voice, I decided to get my work out there in different formats (also, sometimes I don’t have money/time to go to conferences, so I do video presentations).
+Therefore, even if I do not particularly love my voice, I decided to get my work out there in different formats (also, sometimes I don’t have money/time to go to conferences, or global pandemics happen, so I do video presentations).
 Here some links to my recent works.

 This is a presentation done the Imagined Borders, Epistemic Freedoms at the University of Colorado Boulder, organized by my favorite CMRC people.
 Looking at far-right Islamophobic and anti-migrant tweets, I reflect on the fact that the Mediterranean Sea has historically be considered as a place of encounters and communication, and only recently became a “border” that allegedly protects Europe for the Muslim and the migrant “other”

 This presentation took place at the American Academy of Religion Conference in San Diego.
 I present my work on Islamophobia through two case studies, showing how Twitter can, in some cases, create a fertile environment for hate speech.
 More in detail here

 I delivered this presentation at the Autumn School “Approaching Religion at the intersection of culture, society, language, and politics” at University of Mashhad, Iran.
 I took this as an occasion to talk about the theory of hypermediation using the example of anti-gender groups in Italy and France.
 More here